General Sessions

 Justin Greene

 Suffering can leave us feeling isolated and unsure of how to approach God.
-In this workshop, we’ll rediscover the biblical language of lament—prayer that invites us to bring our pain, questions, and grief honestly before the Lord.
+In this breakout, we’ll rediscover the biblical language of lament—prayer that invites us to bring our pain, questions, and grief honestly before the Lord.
 Whether you’re experiencing suffering yourself or walking with others through it, this session will encourage you to find hope in the God who hears, responds, and redeems.

 Matt MacCollin